 - Southern Company Services, Inc. (Birmingham, AL) (Withdrawn)

 Project Title: Southern Company Carbon Capture and Sequestration Demonstration

 Southern Company Services (SCS) will retrofit a CO2 capture plant on a 160 megawatt flue gas stream at an existing coal-fired power plant, Alabama Power’s Plant Barry, located north of Mobile, AL. The captured CO2 will be compressed and transported through a pipeline, and up to one million metric tons per year of CO2 will be sequestered in deep saline formations.
 Southern Company Services will also explore and utilize potential opportunities for beneficial use of the CO2 for enhanced oil recovery.
 In addition to SCS, the project team includes Mitsubishi Heavy Industries America, Schlumberger Carbon Services, Advanced Resources International, the Geological Survey of Alabama, EPRI, Stanford University, the University of Alabama, AJW Group, and the University of Alabama at Birmingham.
-(DOE share: $295 million; project duration: 11 years)
+(DOE share: $295 million)